A lot or a little?

 Is it any good?

-Charming, predictable, and good fun for kids, John Gatins' movie stretches credibility (with a spotty record, Sonador is invited to run in the prestigious Breeder's Cup), but it is sweet as can be, enhanced by gorgeous tracking shots over wide Kentucky expanses, and earnest father-daughter exchanges.
+Charming, predictable, and good fun for kids, John Gatins' movie stretches credibility (with a spotty record, Sonador is invited to run in the prestigious Breeder's Cup), but it's sweet as can be.
+It's enhanced by gorgeous tracking shots over wide Kentucky expanses, and earnest father-daughter exchanges.
 Russell is phenomenal, utterly convincing even when saddled with clichéd dialogue that initially sets him against Cale: "She's not a pet," and "Every racehorse is for sale!".

 Cale feeds Sonya popsicles, and the horse follows her around in the paddock, in adorable, swelling-strings-scored scenes that will delight young viewers.
-While Cale and Sonya make the movie great for kids, the evolving relationship between Cale and Ben provides some substance for parents too.
+While Cale and Sonya make Dreamer: Inspired by a True Story great for kids, the evolving relationship between Cale and Ben provides some substance for parents too.

 Families can talk about the value and difficulties of pursuing what might seem impossible dreams.
 How does this demonstrate the character strength of perseverance?